jiinmoon/AWSCertified/DVA-C01/01_AWS_Fundamentals.md

 AWS Regions
 -----------

-AWS is a global cloud service provider; hence, its infrastructure spans across the globe scale.
+AWS infrastructure spans across the globe scale.

 AWS has **Regions** which is a cluster of data centeres which are spread across the world.

-This is important since most AWS services will be **region-basis**, and will require extra work to get them working if the services are trying to work with each other cross region.
+Most AWS services will be **region-basis** - it will require extra work to get them working if the services are trying to work with each other cross region.

-It has name designation as follows: i.e. `us-east-1`, `ap-south-1`, etc.
+Region name designations are i.e. `us-east-1`, `ap-south-1`, etc.

 More info at
 [here](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/).